 Beneficiaries Government - National and Subnational (Sovereign DRFI) Homeowners and SMEs (Property Catastrophe Risk Insurance) Agricultural Producers and Herders (Agricultural Insurance) Low Income Population (Social Protection) Assess Risks The Government of Colombia included the assessment of contingent liabilities from disasters in the government's fiscal risk management strategy.
-In Mexico, RĐFONDEN a probabilistic catastrophe risk modeling tool, creates probabilistic simulations of potential material and human losses from disasters.
+In Mexico, R-FONDEN a probabilistic catastrophe risk modeling tool, creates probabilistic simulations of potential material and human losses from disasters.
 Morocco has developed a probabilistic catastrophe risk modeling tool to assist the government in prioritizing their risk mitigation investments.
 The Philippines is developing a catastrophe risk model to evaluate options for risk transfers and insurance to reduce the fiscal burden of disasters.
 The Pacific Risk Information System, under the Pacific Catastrophe Risk Assessment and Financing Initiative, includes a database of over 3.5 million georeferenced buildings and infrastructure in 15 Pacific Island Countries.
 It was used to develop the Pacific catastrophe risk insurance pilot.
 In Chinese Taipei, the Residential Earthquake Insurance Fund (TREIF) has developed an earthquake risk model to strengthen the independence and professionalism of its earthquake risk assessments.
 The preparation of the Southeast Europe and Caucasus Regional Catastrophe Risk Insurance Facility includes extensive multi-hazard country risk assessments for climate and geological hazards.
 India has developed detailed agricultural risk assessment tools to help policymakers to better understand the economic consequences of drought, quantify such impacts, and investigate the impacts of risk coping strategies, at both the farm and state levels.
-In Mongolia, livestock census/ surveys are used to inform the government about the economic and fiscal impact of adverse weather events, and in the design and pricing of index based livestock insurance policies.
+In Mongolia, livestock censuses / surveys are used to inform the government about the economic and fiscal impact of adverse weather events, and in the design and pricing of index based livestock insurance policies.
 India has developed detailed agricultural risk assessment tools to help policy makers to better understand the economic consequences of drought, quantify such impacts, and investigate the impacts of risk coping strategies, at both the farm and state levels.
 Arrange Financial Solutions Contingent lines of credit provide developing countries with funds immediately following disasters.
 Products are offered by the World Bank, IDB and JICA.
-The first multiĐcountry risk pool, the Caribbean Catastrophe Risk Insurance Facility, established in 2007, offers 16 small island states countries over USD150 million in hurricane and earthquake coverage.
+The first multi-country risk pool, the Caribbean Catastrophe Risk Insurance Facility, established in 2007, offers 16 small island states countries over USD150 million in hurricane and earthquake coverage.
 In 2006, Mexico transferred USD450 million of earthquake risk to financial markets by combining the world's first government catastrophe (cat) bond (Cat MEX - USD160 million) and parametric reinsurance (USD290 million).
 In Colombia, the government uses standardized terms and conditions informed by international best practices to purchase catastrophe insurance for its public buildings.
 The Turkish Catastrophe Insurance Pool (TCIP), a PPP with the domestic insurance industry, provides compulsory, affordable earthquake insurance to homeowners, increasing catastrophe insurance coverage from less than 3 percent to over 40 percent of residential buildings in urban areas.
-The Japanese publicĐprivate earthquake insurance program for homeowners relies on the Japan Earthquake Reinsurance Company (JERC), an earthquake reinsurance pool backed by the Government.
-The IndexĐBased Livestock Insurance Pilot in Mongolia protects the livelihoods of 11,000 herders or 22 percent in piloted provinces in 2012.
+The Japanese public-private earthquake insurance program for homeowners relies on the Japan Earthquake Reinsurance Company (JERC), an earthquake reinsurance pool backed by the Government.
+The Index-Based Livestock Insurance Pilot in Mongolia protects the livelihoods of 11,000 herders or 22 percent in piloted provinces in 2012.
 India's weather based crop insurance has been in place since 2007 for 11 growing seasons, with 11.6 million farmers and \$370 million covered in the most recent season.
 While the national crop insurance program since 2010 offers more than 1.1 million farmers a total of \$67 million coverage in yield crop insurance.
 In Morocco, the government and the agricultural mutual insurance company have established a crop insurance program for cereals which currently covers 700,000 ha and will soon be extended to fruit trees.
-The Productive Safety Net Programme (PSNP) in Ethiopia is aimed at enabling the rural poor facing chronic food insecurity to resist shocks, create assets and become food selfĐsufficient.
-In 2011, reinsurance company MiCRO (Microinsurance Catastrophe Risk Organization) was established to provide insurance coverage to womenĐ owned microenterprises in Haiti.
-Insurance products of the Center for Agriculture and Rural Development Mutual Benefit Association (CARD MBA) in the Philippines are mandatory for members of a network of institutions including CARD NGO and CARD Bank, providing scale and preventing adverse selection.